Disney Tokyo vs. DisneySea: Which One Is Right For You?

 • The Lost River Delta zone is an adventure and archeological site in a tropical rainforest with an Indiana Jones theme

-• Features the dark ride Indiana Jones Adventure: Temple of the Crystal Skull
+• Home to the fan favorite, Indiana Jones Adventure: Temple of the Crystal Skull

 Port Discovery